Purchasing moving insurance is just the tip of the iceberg when it comes to protecting companies from risk during big moves.

 Why Companies Need To Review All Insurance Policies When Planning a Move

 Let’s assume your company wants to save money on this big move.
-You have big strong staff.
+You have a big strong staff.
 You have big trucks.
 You have commercial auto insurance.
 You have workers’ compensation insurance.
 You got this.
 Right?

 Don’t be so certain.